Pierre Cassignard

 Pierre Cassignard (19 December 1965 – 20 December 2021) was a French stage and screen actor.

 Early life

 Pierre Cassignard was born in Sainte-Foy-la-Grande in Grionde, France, on 19 December 1965.
 In the early 1980s, he moved to Paris to study theater, but wound up working in a production a few days later.
 He landed his first role in the play House & Garden in 1987.
 Television and Film followed quickly when he was cast in the TV series Haute Tension in 1988.

 Cassignard was well received.
-In 1996, he won the coveted Moliere for Best Actor in the Carlo Goldoni play The Venetian Twins.
+In 1996, he won the coveted Molière for Best Actor in the Carlo Goldoni play The Venetian Twins.
 He was also nominated as Best Newcomer for the same role.
 A second Best Actor nomination came in 2005, again for a Carlo Goldoni play, the Mistress of the Inn.